-Healthcare providers are facing a time of unprecedented stress in occupations which are highly demanding even in the best of times.
-The requirement of physical presence with the potential of contracting or spreading disease, coupled with the emotional strain of caring for frightened and sick patients will require high levels of emotional intelligence, self-care, emotion control, and stress management.
-Healthcare workers are one important group in the category of “front line workers”—employees who are directly public-facing.
+Healthcare providers continue to face ongoing stress as COVD variants, vaccine hesitancy and rising caseload bring an already stressed healthcare system to the brink.
+The requirement of physical presence with the potential of contracting or spreading disease, coupled with the emotional strain of caring for frightened and sick patients require high levels of emotional intelligence, self-care, emotion control, and stress management.

-Supporting workers in these positions so that they are able to manage the stress and emotions that come with the job—especially now—is a priority in order to see this workforce safely through the Coronavirus pandemic.
+Supporting workers in frontline positions so that they are able to manage the stress and emotions that come with the job—especially as the pandemic heads into its second year is a priority in order to see this workforce perform safely.

 Not only does each worker’s ability to manage stress have a ripple effect on their patients, co-workers, and families, managing stress effectively will protect their immune systems as they face daily challenges.
 But the responsibility to “cope better” should not rest solely with individual employees.
 Having supportive teams, managers, and organizations is critical.

 Insights into comprehensive assessments of the state-of-mind from a national sample of more than 7,000 frontline workers, including healthcare professionals, illuminates the path for how we can best support them.
 We can help them improve their ability to manage through a difficult time, and empower them to support themselves and those they care for.

 The plan to support employees and their managers should include building the skills needed to cope with the anxiety they face.
 Based on more than a million data points from workers on the front lines, we see that this segment of employees falls below the norm for all workers on emotion control, work-life balance, energy, sleep and stress management.
 This means that their ability to cope is particularly low, putting them at greater risk when the world around them becomes overwhelming.
 Building competencies in these foundational skills, both in managers and employees, is critical to help support calm, communication, and resilience in trying circumstances.